-This action affects only certain novel or unusual design features on Dassault Aviation Model Falcon 900EX EASy and Falcon 2000EX EASy airplanes modified by Dassault Aviation.
-It is not a rule of general applicability.
+This action affects only certain novel or unusual design features on Boeing 757-200 airplanes.
+It is not a rule of general applicability and it affects only the applicant who applied to the FAA for approval of these features on the airplane.